RenatoFernandesTotti/Renato-Fernandes-GSoC2019/README.md

 **npmPkg**
 Here you can find all of the library code.

-If oy want to see the library docs just click [here](https://www.npmjs.com/package/liquidsensors)
+If you want to see the library docs just click [here](https://www.npmjs.com/package/liquidsensors)

 ----

 ## Before anything

-clone both repos, this one and the frontend app
+Clone both repos, this one and the frontend app

 ## Server setup

 ### Base setup

-You will need a conection with a postgre database, just create a new file inside de `server` folder with the name `keys.js`.
+You will need a connection with a postgre database, just create a new file inside the `server` folder with the name `keys.js`.

 the keys.js file needs to contain your credentials to the database.
 The two tested file format are listed below